By Sian Blurton, Client Relationship Director

-Our different faiths had the same outcome inclusivity for all.
+Our different faiths had the outcome inclusivity for all.

-Fasting is not about disappointment or deprivation, it is a form of discipline, and the opportunity to achieve clarity and a deeper connection with faith.
+Fasting during the month of Ramadan is not about disappointment or deprivation.
+It is a form of discipline, and the opportunity to achieve clarity and a deeper connection with one’s faith.

-In addition, I highly recommend attending the amazing Iftar’s, with friends.
+In addition, I highly recommend attending the amazing Iftar, the meal in which Muslims break their fast at sunset, with friends.

-To all my Muslim friends, and colleagues across the world, when Ramadan commences tomorrow 2nd April, I will be thinking of you, remembering all you taught me about Ramadan, and thank you for the love and kindness you have shown and taught me.
-We all should take time to reflect, be humble and be the best versions of US, we can be.
+To all my Muslim friends and colleagues across the world, when Ramadan commences tomorrow on 2 April, I will be thinking of you, remembering all you taught me about Ramadan, and thanking you for the love and kindness you have shown.
+We all should take time to reflect, be humble and be the best versions of ourselves that we can be.

 As-salamu alaykum – RAMADAN KAREEM